Structural steel brings balance to an asymmetrical bascule-leaf bridge near the Pasquotank River in coastal North Carolina

 The bridge consists of two double-leaf trunnion bascules, one for eastbound traffic and one for westbound traffic.
 The project included completely replacing both the superstructure and substructure of the older eastbound bridge with 430 ft of approach and a new 146ft double-leaf trunnion bascule span.
 The new steel bridge will accommodate highway, bicycle and pedestrian traffic and include two 12ft traffic lanes, an 8ft bicycle lane and a 5ft, 6in. pedestrian sidewalk.

 Due to parameters connected to the stimulus funds that the project would use, the engineering team was given only eight months to complete the preliminary and final designs.
-Plans were completed and approved for construction in February 2011, and demolition of the existing structure and construction of the new bridge began in May 2011.
+Plans were completed and approved for steel construction in February 2011, and demolition of the existing structure and construction of the new bridge began in May 2011.

 The design had to incorporate several unique features and overcome engineering challenges.
 The asymmetrical span had to be precisely balanced while reducing overall weight of both the bascule leaves and counterweight.
 To promote proactive, preventive bridge maintenance, NCDOT requested that all components critical to bridge maintenance be easily accessible.
 Bridge engineer Modjeski and Masters accomplished this by making all areas of the structure accessible by stairs instead of ladders.